 - To make the blue stripes, roll out the pre-rolled blue fondant and cut eight strips, each approximately 1" wide by 7" long.
 Dab the backs of the blue fondant strips with water and apply vertically to the larger cake around the outside edge.
 You can also use royal icing to "glue" the strips on.

 - Place the smaller cake on top of the larger cake.

 - For wild-looking vines, use royal icing to "glue" the Sour Twist Straws* to the cakes so that they appear to be "growing down" from the top edge of the smaller cake and up from the base of the larger cake.

 - To create the leaves, knead a small portion of white fondant until it's soft.
 Use a toothpick to dot Kelly Green icing color onto the ball, and knead it again until the color is evenly distributed and the color is leaf green.
 Set aside half of this ball.
 Roll out the remaining green fondant.
 Use a paring knife to free-hand cut 100 leaves in various sizes.
 Wet the back of the fondant leaves, and attach them to the vines and edges of both cake layers.
 Use royal icing to "glue" larger leaves.
 You can also use tip 352 to make leaves with buttercream icing.
 Note: To give the fondant leaves a 3-D effect, as shown here, shape them as desired and allow to dry for 48 hours before applying to the cake.

 - To make the twisted vines on the top of the cake, divide the remaining green fondant into two balls, rolling each out into a long, thin rope.
 Twist these ropes of fondant around each other, and apply with water to the top rim of the smaller cake.

-- Place Diego birthday candles on top of the cake layers, add a lion cake topper, and get ready for a wild celebration!
+- Place Diego birthday candles on top of the cake layers and get ready for a wild celebration!